cloudwheels/Zilliqa-JS-Starter-Basic/README.md

 `$ node -v`
 - You have the latest version yarn package manager installed [installation options](prerequisites).
 It is possible to use npm but this may cause errors.

 >**Ideally, you should [Create a new Nucleus Wallet](https://dev-wallet.zilliqa.com/generate) (a Zilliqa devnet wallet)**.
+>
+>You should 'fund' the wallet by sending testnet ZIL tokens from the [ZIL faucet].(https://dev-wallet.zilliqa.com/faucet)
+>
-You can 'fund' the wallet by sending testnet tokens from the [ZIL faucet](https://dev-wallet.zilliqa.com/faucet) You should then replace the private key value in the file 'index.js' with the one from this wallet.
+>You should then replace the value of `const privateKey` in the file `index.js` with the one from this wallet.
+>
-The code should work with the existing private key but this cannot be guaranteed.
+>The code should work with the existing private key but this cannot be guaranteed.

 -----